fivestars/git-hooks/README.md

         directory and moves any existing hooks into it.
 Any scripts moved in this process will receive the "-moved" suffix.

+        It will also create the git alias 'git hooks' in the local repo's config if the global alias is not already present.

         If --examples is specified, an active example script will be created in the new .githooks directory.

         If --no-preserve is specified, no existing hook scripts in .git/hooks will be moved to the .githooks directory with the "-moved" suffix.

+        If --no-alias is specified, the local 'git hooks' alias will not be created.

     uninstall
         Removes the multiplexer hooks from the .git/hooks directory and removes the 'hooks' alias from the repo's config, if present.

-    install-command [--global] [--core]
+    install-alias [--global] [--core]
-        Installs 'git-hooks' command into any of three locations.
+        Installs 'git-hooks' alias into any of three locations.
             --global: Add it to the global git aliases
             --core: Links this file into this machine's git core directory.
 Any 'hooks' aliases will no longer be